wasdevb1/sample.ferret/README.md

 ## Running with Gradle

-This project can also be built and run with Gradle.
-The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install Liberty with Java EE Web Profile 7 runtime from Maven Central.
+This project can also be built and run with [Gradle](https://gradle.org/).
+The provided `build.gradle` file applies the [Liberty Gradle Plug-in](http://github.com/WASDev/ci.gradle) and is configured to automatically download and install the Liberty with Java EE Web Profile 7 runtime from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.ibm.websphere.appserver.runtime).
 The Liberty Gradle Plug-in has built-in tasks that can be used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with the Gradle wrapper (Windows machines use `gradlew.bat`):